How to Stretch Knees

 - Quad Stretch: Get upright and bend your knee, bringing your heel towards your buttocks.
 To keep yourself balanced, grab onto something solid with your foot or hands.
 Your quadriceps muscles should feel stretched in the front of your thigh.
 On the other leg, repeat.

 - Hamstring Stretch: Position yourself on the floor with one leg extended and the other bent.
 Maintaining an upright posture, extend your leg forward.
-Your hamstrings, or the back of your thigh, should feel somewhat stretched.
+Your hamstrings, or the back of your thigh, should feel stretched.
 On the other leg, repeat.

 - IT Band Stretch: Stand tall and cross one leg behind the other.
 Reach up and toward the crossed leg while bending to the other side.
 The outside of your hip and thigh should feel stretched.
 On the other leg, repeat.